zzzy122/ECA-Transformer/README.md

 - We also reference the VoiceFilter d-vector concept and open-source implementations.

-## License & Citation

-- License: please add a `LICENSE` at repo root (MIT or Apache-2.0 recommended).
-- If you use this project in academic work, please cite SpeechBrain and relevant literature on target speaker extraction/separation.

 ### References

 - A. Vaswani et al., "Attention Is All You Need," NeurIPS 2017.